 3 Hot Springs near Seattle

 You’ve got a couple of options in this park.
 There’s the well-known Sol Duc Hot Springs, where naturally-fed hot tubs are the main attraction.
 The springs here are closed for the season, so check back in the spring to enjoy them.
 When open, there are three mineral pools at different temperatures and one freshwater pool.
 You can stay overnight in cabins or buy a day pass.
-The other option is to hike 12.5 miles into the national park to visit Olympic Hot Springs.
+The other option–for another year.
+The trail is currently washed out–is to hike 12.5 miles into the national park to visit Olympic Hot Springs.
 Make sure to be cautious, though, as the pools are not monitored by the park service and can contain high levels of bacteria dangerous to anyone with a compromised immune system.
 With the deep snow levels this time of year, most people should stick with Sol Duc when open.

 If you’re willing to work a little to reach some beautiful hot springs near Seattle, Goldmyer Hot Springs will reward you with a true wilderness experience.
 The rustic hot springs is managed by a nonprofit and allows only 20 people per day to visit with advanced reservation.
 The springs are reached via a 4.5 mile trail, and you’ll have to pack everything you’ll need for a night in the backcountry, as Goldmyer provides little besides the water.
 When you arrive, you’ll soak in pools originating from an abandoned mine shaft at a toasty 110 degrees.